29 May Codesign #1 – How our core values define the way we design spaces?

 Bridging the gap between living and working communities has been a big part of why we started Urban Campus.
 We were happy to see that the participants see their future lifestyle in a similar way as we do.
 We were even happier to see them challenge some of our hypothesis and brainstorm new ideas with us!

-Even though the workshop was centered around co-living, the work-life balance has constantly came into the debate.
-Aside from having a place to live and relax, our participants are looking for environment where they can focus, be productive, advance in their personal and professional projects as well as express their creativity and relax after hours – we’ve got you covered!
+Even though the workshop was centered around co-living, the work-life balance has constantly come into the debate.
+Aside from having a place to live and relax, our participants are looking for an environment where they can focus, be productive, advance in their personal and professional projects as well as express their creativity and relax after hours – we’ve got you covered!